allexlima/allexlima/README.md

 ### Hi there 👋

+I work at Amazon Web Services (AWS).
+All my opinions and code are my own and do not represent in any way the views of my employer.
+Code provided here follows the best practices whevener possible.
+Code provided here should not be used in production before careful analysis.

 <!--
 **allexlima/allexlima** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.